nithish96/nithish96.github.io/_posts/2019-10-25-faceboxes.md

 feature_image: "https://picsum.photos/2560/600?image=872"
 feature_text: |
   Faceboxes - A Real-time Face Detector
 excerpt: "Today we see a lot of neural networks that can achieve the human level performance but these neural networks are not readily deployable on edge devices due to their complexity.
-So today we will look at one of such attempts towards developing face detection systems for edge devices."
+In this post we will look at one of such attempts towards developing face detection systems for edge devices."
 ---